cxn03651/write_xlsx/worksheet.md

 [`hide_row_col.rb`](examples.html#hide_row_col)
 example program.

+#### <a name="autofit" class="anchor" href="#autofit"><span class="octicon octicon-link" /></a>autofit(max_width)

+Autofit the worksheet column widths to the widest data in the column, approximately.

+    worksheet.autorit

+Excel autofits columns at runtime when it has access to all of the required worksheet information as well as the Windows functions for calculating display areas based on fonts and formatting.
+WriteXLSX doesn't have access to these Windows functions so it simulates autofit by calculating string widths based on metrics taken from Excel.
+This isn't perfect but for most cases it should be sufficient and indistinguishable from the output of Excel.
+However there are some limitations to be aware of when using this method:

+* It is based on the default Excel font type and size of Calibri 11.
+It will not give accurate results for other fonts or font sizes.
+* It doesn't take formatting of numbers or dates account, although this may be addressed in a later version.
+* Autofit is a relatively expensive operation since it performs a calculation for all the populated cells in a worksheet.
+See the note on performance below.

+For cases that don't match your desired output you can set explicit column widths via `set_column` or `set_column_pixels` method ignores columns that have already been explicitly set if the width is greater than the calculated autofit width.
+Alternatively, setting the column width explicitly after calling `autofit` will override the autofit value.
+You can also set an upper limit using the optional `max_width` parameter as explained below.

+Excel autofits very long strings up to limit of 1790 pixels/255 characters.
+This is often too wide to display on a single screen at normal zoom.
+As such the optional `max_width` parameter is provided to enable a smaller upper pixel limit for autofitting long strings.
+A value of 300 pixels is recommended as a good compromise between column width and readability:

+    worksheet.autofit(300)

 #### <a name="set_column" class="anchor" href="#set_column"><span class="octicon octicon-link" /></a>set_column(first_col, last_col, width, format, hidden, level, collapsed)

 This method can be used to change the default properties of a single column or